jakeelkins/space-propulsion/README.md

 - SRPS sizes a solid rocket propulsion system under design constraints
 - pipe heat transfer solves the compressible flow for a pipe at certain pressures, molar masses, and diameters
 - chem_equil_analysis does CEA for a given common rocket fuels given a flame temp. solves system of equations for a mixture
+- rocket vertical/angled does diff eq for basic rocket equations of motion with drag